foxbit19/ceh-notes/extra/good_to_know.md

 Tier-5: Hosts - operating and managing containers as instructed by the orchestrator

-## PKI
-- Certificate authority (CA) - stores, issues and signs the digital certificates;
-- Registration authority (RA) - verifies the identity of entities requesting their digital certificates to be stored at the CA;
-- Central directory — a secure location in which keys are stored and indexed;
-- Certificate management system managing things like the access to stored certificates or the delivery of the certificates to be issued;
-- Certificate policy stating the PKI's requirements concerning its procedures.
-Its purpose is to allow outsiders to analyze the PKI's trustworthiness.

 ## IoT architecture (from top to bottom)

 - `application layer` - Delivery of various applications to different users in IoT